 Hat – un chapeau

-The most common is the beanie or un bonnet, which keeps their head warm.
+The most common winter hat is the beanie or un bonnet, which keeps their head nice and toasty.

-In Canada, the term “tuque” is also used.
+In Canada, the term “tuque” is commonly used.

 Coat – un manteau